keebio/keebio-docs/docs/soldering-tools.md

 ### Solder Sucker and Wick

 You're bound to screw up a build at some point, and you're going to need some way to remove that solder.
-Highly recommended to by a solder sucker of some sort, wick is not that important to have.
+Highly recommended to buy a solder sucker of some sort, wick is not that important to have.

 - [Blue and Metal Solder Sucker ($)](https://amzn.to/2MVlxXD) - There's a bunch of these cheap suckers sold under various listings and despite the price, they get the job done.
     - Pro tip: [Cut the tip at an angle to make it a bit easier to use, as shown in this picture](https://i.imgur.com/a2uIqMq.jpg)